 Your save-the-dates should go out 8 to 10 months before the wedding.
 Printing them can take anywhere from a few days to a few weeks—or longer, depending on how fancy you go—to take.
 While your save-the-dates don’t have to match your invites, ordering everything from one stationer can save you money and make the invitation process more manageable.
 So start scouting stationers 9 to 11 months before the wedding.
 Aim to order your invitations about four to five months out so they’re ready to mail 8 to 10 weeks before the wedding.
 If you’re having a destination wedding or marrying over the holidays, send your invites even earlier (12 weeks before the wedding).

 Include your RSVP information in the bottom right corner of your invitation or a separate enclosure.
 Make the deadline no more than three or four weeks after guests receive the invitations.
 Check with your caterer first to determine when they’ll need the final headcount.
 Remember, the more time you give guests to reply, the more likely they will forget, but you’ll need time to assemble the seating chart.
 Your final count may affect the number of centrepieces and other décor elements, which your vendors must finalize a few weeks before the wedding.

 What To Include On A Wedding RSVP Card

 The most important things to include on a wedding RSVP or response card are as follows:

 - A blank line for guests to fill in their names.

 - The RSVP reply due date.
 Use a date three to four weeks before the wedding date.

 - The “will attend” line.
-Short and simple, this phrase can say anything along the lines of “Yes, I will attend your wedding.”
+Short and straightforward, this phrase can say anything like “Yes, I will attend your wedding.”